dingswin/psrvlbireduce/overview.md

 ## Detailed Overview of the PSRVLBIREDUCE Pipeline
 Below, we detail the main functions performed by the PSRVLBIREDUCE pipeline.
-Note that this was compiled on July 26, 2023, and hence might not apply for a much later and updated version of `psrvlbireduce`.
+Note that this was compiled on July 26, 2023, and hence might not apply for a much later and updated version of PSRVLBIREDUCE.

 ### _**LOAD DATA AND PERFORM BASIC CORRECTIONS**_